johnflavin/flavin-tools/README.md

 ## la.fish
 Creates `la` alias for `ls -lA` in fish.

-## docker.fish
-Creates `docker` function for fish as an alias for `lima nerdctl`.
-This is what I have used as a replacement for docker.

 ## 10-keychain.py
 An ipython startup script.
 (Named starting with `10` because it doesn't need to be particularly early in the startup sequence.)